wilas/vbkick/docs/POSTINSTALL.md

 There are 2 main postinstall methods:
  - lazy - run postinstall scripts "later" - after installing the OS.
- - injection - run postinstall scripts during kickstarting process in chroot environment (implemented inside the kickstart file),
+ - injection - run postinstall scripts during kickstarting process in chroot environment (implemented inside the kickstart file).

 Of course you can also mix these methods.

+Note: If something fail in your postinstall script/command then postinstall process should be terminated - more [#28](../../issues/28)

 ### lazy postinstall method